Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger

-This paper is outlined as follows: section~\ref{sec:frb_sample} provides observational details on the three FRBs under consideration and cataloged measurements of the clusters and groups that their sightlines pass through.
-Section~\ref{sec:icm_models} describes the ICM/IGrM baryon profile models in detail.
-In Section~\ref{sec:results} we estimate the DM contribution to each FRB sightline using these models, taking into account the uncertainties in cluster masses, and constrain the range of $f_g$ allowed by each model.
+This paper is outlined as follows: Section~\ref{sec:frb_sample} provides observational details on the three FRBs under consideration and cataloged measurements of the clusters and groups that their sightlines pass through.
+Section~\ref{sec:icm_models} describes the ICM/IGrM baryon profile models in detail, and Section~\ref{sec:dm_est} describes the DM calculation from these models.
+In Section~\ref{sec:results} we estimate the DM contribution to each FRB sightline using these models, using Monte Carlo sampling to account for the uncertainties in cluster masses and concentrations, and constrain the range of $f_g$ allowed by each model.
 Finally, we discuss our results and make concluding remarks in \ref{sec:discussion}.